wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/NUR ARIF ASYRAF BIN ZAHARI/README.md

 ## **Title & Introduction**

-# 🔍 Spike Testing of JSONPlaceHolder using Grafana k6
+# 🔍 Stress Testing of DummyJSON using Artillery

 ### **Introduction:**